CAN FIRE SPRINKLERS FREEZE?

 The one and only danger to a wet fire sprinkler system (without an antifreeze loop) freezing, is the temperature.
 The temperature where the wet fire sprinkler system is installed should not drop below 50 degrees Fahrenheit.
 You need to ensure the building heat is working in all areas where the fire sprinkler system is located.
 One of the most common causes of a wet fire sprinkler system freezing is that the heat in a building is accidentally turned off or loses power.

 If there are vents that are blocked or shut off, open them to allow the heat to disperse and warm the room or area where the fire sprinkler system is located.
 Areas that pose the greatest risk for freezing are attics, stairwells, skylights, entryways, and under floors.
 If you can’t control the temperatures in these areas or seal off the cold air leaks, you should insulate the pipes.

 While the fire sprinkler professional should inspect every part of the fire sprinkler system for potential exposure to freezing temperatures and address those issues, it’s still a good idea to regularly inspect the areas where the system is installed for cold temperatures.
 Broken windows, loose siding, damaged roofs, and other changes in a building’s exterior can quickly result in a big drop in temperature around the pipes of a fire sprinkler system.

 GET YOUR FIRE SPRINKLERS INSPECTED TODAY

 If you haven’t had your fire sprinkler system serviced and inspected within the past year, you should call a Koorsen technician to ensure your sprinkler system is working properly and is not at risk of freezing.
 Regular inspections and maintenance are always the cheapest and easiest way to avoid damage from the winter cold.
-Call us at 888.456.8038 or click here to schedule an inspection of your fire protection system today.
+Contact a Koorsen Fire & Security associate today to schedule an inspection of your fire protection system.